omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 ```

 Note that the double-quotes are not needed for the attribute value as JSX will automatically add these.

 ## Ternary operators and functions in JSX

-In this reading, you will become familiar with how to use ternary expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions.
+how to use ternary expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions?

-### A different way of writing an if...else conditional

-You are likely familiar with the structure of an if...else conditional.
-Here is a quick refresher:
+Here is a structure of an if...else conditional

 ```js
 let name = 'Bob';